sitegeist/Sitegeist.Stampede/README.md

         path: resource://Vendor.Site/Private/Icons

       #
-      # Collections with explicit items allow to configure the svg file and label
+      # Collections with explicit items allow to configure the path and label
       # for each icon.
 The key defines the icon name.
       #
       example_two: